The 10 Essentials for Hiking and Backpacking

 If you become lost for days in the deep backcountry, fire would be useful for sending SOS smoke signals, sterilizing water, drying clothes, and cooking critters for food.
 However, fire is not a reliable means of staying warm–that’s the job of your clothes, shelter, and sleep system.
 Often, no dry firewood is available, and it’s hard to build a fire in pouring rain.
 As for SOS signals, a whistle and signal mirror could serve this purpose but aren’t included on most 10-essentials lists.

-Means of starting a fire include:
+Means for starting a fire include:

 - Waterproof matches in a waterproof container